adithyasingapore/portfolio_2-power_bi/README.md

 Therefore, I first converted the ranges into individual numbers by splitting the column into two new columns, using the hyphen "-" as a delimiter.
 This gave me e.g. "41k" and "65k" in 2 separate columns.
 I then transformed each alphanumeric value into a numeric value, e.g. replacing "45k" with "45,000".

 Then, using these 2 new numeric columns, I calculated a new column of the average of the 2 values.
-While this may not be optimal in determining industry average salaries, given that the original data collected itself was in a range format and not individual responses, this method gives us a suitable way of visualising the data, while being reasonable enough to glean insights through visualisation.
+While this may not be optimal in determining industry average salaries, given that the original data collected itself was in a range format and not individual responses, this method gives us a suitable way of visualising the data, while still being reasonable enough to glean insights from the data.

 **Transforming Data 2 - Others: Custom Responses**